ricdezen/nameless_language/README.md

   optimization.
 Write a couple of benchmarks and see how it affects the performance.
 Do you think the extra code complexity is worth it?

-- Add arity checking to function calls.
+- Add arity checking to native function calls.

 - Add possibility to report runtime errors to function calls.

-- Only wrap functions in closures if they do capture a value.
+- Only wrap functions in closures if they do capture a value **OR** make closure the standard implementation of a function, since the main point is to avoid the pointer indirection.

 - Consider whether a loop should create a new variable at each iteration or not.